Recently we set up and did some measurements on several popular high-end clippers. Our analysis is published below!

 Many travel voltage transformers will struggle to start the Model 10.
 However, the KCC Scientific Athena can provide both the voltage and frequency conversion to do it.
 This will assure the specified performance from the Model 10, since it will be operating on 115V AC at exactly 60Hz.
 If the Model 10 is cold, Athena might power cycle once (harmlessly) the first time you power the Model 10 with her, but she can and will power the device on the second start.
 The Model 10 is indeed a beast to power–mostly because of the thick lubrication and the resulting stubborn start up.

 Although Thor is not a good suitcase-portable solution, it will power the Model 10 effortlessly, cold or hot, new or old, all day and all night.
 Thor is great if you are looking for a solution for the home or salon.

 Oh, and by the way, the Oster Model 10 requires nearly the same VA as it does Watts.
 We know everything we need to know about powering the Model 10 from the wattage we measured.
 Very intriguing!
 Why is it the same?
-Because the Model 10 is a special kind of motor: it is a brushed DC motor, which is more of a resistive load (like a light bulb) than the Wahl and Andis, which have AC energy-storing coils as motors.
+Because the Model 10 is a special kind of motor: it is a brushed DC motor, which (because of the way it’s built) turns out to behave more like a resistive load (like a light bulb) than the Wahl and Andis, which have AC energy-storing coils as motors.